tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - **Miracle Morning Meditation:**

   - Prepare your mindset and set your expectations.
 Let go of your stresses and be fully present in this moment
   - Find a quiet, comfortable place to sit.
-Sit up straight on the couch, on a chair, on the floor, or sit on a pillow, for added comfort
+Sit up straight on the couch, on a chair, on the floor, or sit on a pillow for added comfort
   - Sit upright, cross-legged.
 Close your eyes or can look down at the ground
   - Begin by focusing on your breath, taking slow, deep breaths.
-In through the nose, out through the mouth, and be sure to breathe into your belly, rather than your chest
+In through the nose, out through the mouth, and be sure to breathe into your belly rather than your chest
   - Now, start pacing your breath; in slowly on a count of 3 seconds, hold it in for 3 seconds, and then breathe out slowly on a count of 3 seconds
   - As you attempt to quiet your mind, thoughts will still come in to pay a visit.
 Simply acknowledge them, then let them go, always returning your focus to your breath
-  - If you have a constant influx of thoughts, it’s helpful to focus on a single word or a phrase and repeat it over and over again to yourself, as you inhale and exhale
+  - If you have a constant influx of thoughts, it’s helpful to focus on a single word or a phrase and repeat it over and over again to yourself as you inhale and exhale

 ## Life S.A.V.E.R.S.
 A is for Affirmations

 - Use affirmations to start **programming yourself** to be confident and successful in everything you do.
-With enough repetition, your subconscious mind will begin to believe what you tell it, act upon it, and eventually manifest it in your reality.
+With enough repetition, your subconscious mind will begin to believe what you tell, act upon it, and eventually manifest it in your reality.

 - How to create your affirmations:
-  - **What You Really Want**.
-Begin with clarifying, in writing, what you really want—your ideal vision for yourself and your life—in each area
+  - **What You Want**.
+Begin with clarifying, in writing, what you want—your ideal vision for yourself and your life—in each area
   - **Why You Want It**.
 Being crystal clear on your deepest whys will give you an unstoppable purpose.
   - **Whom You Are Committed To Being To Create It**.
-Get clear on who you need to be, are committed to being, in order to take your life, business, health, marriage, etc. to the next level and beyond
+Get clear on who you need to be and are committed to being to take your life, business, health, marriage, etc., to the next level and beyond
   - **What You’re Committed To Doing To Attain It**.
-Specify the actions you will need to take on a consistent basis to make your vision for your ideal life.
+Specify the actions you will need to take consistently to make your vision for your ideal life.
 Include frequency (how often), quantity (how many), and precise time frames (what times you’ll begin and end your activities).
 Start small and take manageable steps
   - **Add Inspirational Quotes and Philosophies**

 - How to upgrade your affirmations: